 No, really, I’m serious.
 Whenever I read the lives of the saints, I am always so blown away by their heroic virtue.
 (I’m convinced there’s just no other word for it—HEROIC VIRTUE.)
 In one of the children’s books on St. Dominic that I read to my kids, it tells how young Dominic, at the tender age of 8, started sleeping on the floor for a penance.
-He didn’t this for Lent; he did it all the time.
+He didn’t do this for Lent; he did it all the time.
 Young Dominic understood his faith a lot better than most Christians do today.
 And I would say that he showed more wisdom than many of today’s priests and bishops.

 The word non-negotiable gets thrown around a lot these days, but only in a political context.
 But let me tell you something else that is non-negotiable—asceticism.
 You can find an ascetical passage in just about every epistle.
 And while it is true that specific ascetical practices are disciplines that can change, asceticism itself is much more than a mere discipline; it is a doctrine—the doctrine of the Cross.